Working Class Girl in Singapore in the Late 1960s

 My New Life

-I had come from a small terraced house that had no bathroom and an outside toilet to a large semi detached house with two bathrooms and a room down stairs for the servant to sleep in that had its own entrance and its own shower and toilet.
+The house I moved into in Jahore was a large semi detached house with two bedrooms, and a bathroom.
+Down stairs there was a room for the servant to sleep in that had its own entrance and its own shower and toilet.
 It was a different world, with indoor plumbing and servant’s quarters.

-Now here I was 20 years old living the life of a lady of leisure in another country with a servant to do all my washing ironing and cleaning.
+At the age of 20 I was living the life of a lady of leisure.
+Not only that but I was living it in another country with a servant to do all my washing ironing and cleaning.